ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlclient-10-things.md

 10: SSMS, ADS, DacFX all uses Microsoft.Data.SqlClient

-11: explain difference between managed sni and native sni. how to enable managed on Windows
+11: Explain difference between managed sni and native sni.
+How to enable managed on Windows